kevin-wong/mac-settings/README.md

 <a href="http://marioestrada.github.io/safari-omnikey/">Omnikey</a> puts multiple search engines in your address bar.
 It maps a keyword to each search engine, so you just prefix your search with the keyword.

-Safari has a similar built-in feature ```Preferences > Search > Quick Website Search```, but you can't customize bindings, and the search only comes up in the drop-down menu, rather than direct keyword substitution.
+Safari has a similar built-in feature in ```Preferences > Search > Quick Website Search```, but you can't customize bindings, and the search only comes up in the drop-down menu, so you have to arrow down to it, rather than Omnikey's direct substitution.

 <br/>
 ![](https://github.com/kevin-wong/mac-settings/blob/master/images/Safari-Omnikey.gif)